Quapaw Tribe awaits action on bill to settle environmental damages

 “Tribes know best what their people need and Native Americans have always been good stewards of our natural resources and land,” Mullin said.

 Barker said disbursing the funds will depend on Congress.
-The bill is being heard by the House Natural Resources Committee and must be passed by that committee and the House before it is heard on the Senate floor.
+The bill is being heard by the U.S. House of Representatives Natural Resources Committee and must be passed by that committee and the House before it is heard on the Senate floor.

 If it passes the Senate, Barker said, the U.S. Treasury Department will need to allocate the funds to the Department of Interior, then disburse funds to Quapaw citizens.